S1nScripts/docs.s1nscripts.com/docs/spawnselector/install.md

 3. Start the script by adding `start s1n_spawnselector` to your `server.cfg` file.
 4. Configure the script by modifying the values in the `config.lua` file located in the `s1n_spawnselector` script folder.

+## Adaptation to ESX

+No adaptation needed.

+## Adaptation to QBCore

-To make it work, please lead to qb-apartments and look for line 447 , 452 , 455, replace the open ui trigger to "spawnselector:openNui"
+To make it work, please lead to qb-apartments/client/main.lua and look for line 447 , 452 , 455,
+replace the open ui trigger to "spawnselector:openNui"

 these functions should be under the calllback "apartments:client:setupSpawnUI".